Chocolate-Covered Strawberry Ice Cream Sandwiches

 That’s it!
 Aren’t they so fun?
 Would your family like these?
 My girls absolutely loved them (and us adults did too)!
 I’ve always felt a treat tastes a little better when you can eat it with your fingers. 😉

-I’m not going to lie… I had to taste both, heart-shaped and not, and am happy to report they were just as yummy. 😉
+I’m not going to lie… I had to taste both, heart-shaped and not, and am happy to report they tasted the same. 😉

 What sweet treat will you be enjoying this Valentine’s?
 Do you have a Valentine’s Day dessert tradition?